noalbalint/linkmail/README.md

 Main features currently planned/in progress:

 - (very major) automatically find the email of responsible elected official based on a street address
+- (major) campaign management: see how many people interacted with your campaign, their location, etc
 - (minor) integrate location services to determine street address with one click
 - (minor) dark mode